 The Center for Campus Fire Safety (CCFS) is a non-profit organization devoted to reducing the loss of life from fire at our nation's campuses.
 The CCFS was formed to provide a central focal point for the complex issues surrounding campus fire safety.

-CCFS published the following data from January 2000 to the present:
+CCFS published the following data from January 2000 to May 2015:

-94 people have lost their lives in sixty-six separate campus related fires.
+123 people have lost their lives in eighty-six separate campus related fires.

 These fires occurred on a college campus, in Greek Housing or in off-campus housing within 3-miles of the campus.